Manu’s Menu

 Instructions

 1. Clean and wash the spinach.
-Cook them for 2 minutes in salty boiling water.
-Drain them and run some cold water on them to cool it down quickly (this will help them retain a nice green colour).
-Keep them in the colander for 1 hour to lose the excess water.
+Cook it for 2 minutes in salty boiling water.
+Drain and rinse under cold water to cool it down quickly, which helps retain a nice green colour.
+Leave it in a colander for 1 hour to drain excess water.

-2. Then squeeze them with your hands to get rid of as much liquid as possible.
-Now cut them finely with a knife.
-Put the ricotta in a bowl, add the minced spinach, egg, 1½ cups (85 gms/3 oz) of grated Parmigiano Reggiano, nutmeg, salt and pepper and mix until well combined.
+2. Squeeze the spinach with your hands to remove as much liquid as possible, then chop it finely with a knife.
+Put the ricotta in a bowl and add the minced spinach, egg, 1 ½ cups – 85 g – 3 oz grated Parmigiano Reggiano, nutmeg, salt, and pepper.
+Mix until well combined.
 Refrigerate until ready to use.

-3. Put a large pot with salty water on the fire and bring to a boil.
-Cook the pasta sheets in it for 1 minute.
-Do this in batches (I use a shallow but large pot and I cook them in 1 layer, so I am sure they do not stick together).
-Remove them with a slotted spoon and put them on a clean tea towel to cool down.
+3. Bring a large pot of salted water to a boil.
+Cook the pasta sheets in batches for 1 minute.
+Use a shallow but wide pot and cook them in a single layer to prevent them from sticking together.
+Remove with a slotted spoon and place on a clean tea towel to cool.

-4. Now take one sheet of cooked pasta and put 1/8 of the filling along the long side of the rectangle.
-Roll it over to make a cannellone.
-Do so for the remaining rectangles of pasta.
+4. Take one sheet of cooked pasta and place ⅛ of the filling along the long side of the rectangle.
+Roll it up to form a cannellone.
+Repeat with the remaining rectangles of pasta.

-5. Take a big enough oven dish to fit all your cannelloni tightly.
-Spray it with some cooking oil (or melted butter) and pour some béchamel sauce on the bottom.
-Spread it well, especially in the corners.
-Put the cannelloni in the oven dish on 1 layer.
+5. Choose a big enough oven dish to fit the cannelloni snugly.
+Spray it with cooking oil or brush with melted butter, then spread a layer of béchamel sauce over the base, making sure to cover the corners.
+Arrange the cannelloni in a single layer in the dish.

-6. Cover the cannelloni with the remaining béchamel sauce and sprinkle with the remaining ½ cup (35 gm/1 oz) of Parmigiano Reggiano.
+6. Cover the cannelloni with the remaining béchamel sauce and sprinkle with the remaining ½ cup – 35 g – 1 oz Parmigiano Reggiano.

 8. Serve immediately.